-- MMW of 1.25 metres is applied to those panels with a dip ≥ 50 degrees; - MMW of 1.50 metres is applied to those panels with a dip < 50 degrees; - where the panel width was equal to, or greater than the MMW, an additional 0.25 metres dilution was then added to the Hanging Wall; - an additional dilution of 10% was allowed for the mining of the low angle stopes under draw; - shape dilution of 7% of extra tonnage at 2 g/t gold applied, to reflect pinch and swell of veins and faulting; - an allocation applied for extra development 'on-vein' at a grade of 2 g/t gold; - an allocation applied for extra development 'off-vein' at a grade of 1 g/t gold; - for stopes < 10 g/t gold an 85% mining recovery was applied; - for stopes ≥ 10 g/t gold a 90% mining recovery was applied; - all pillars in the mine were manually assessed and a 50% recovery factor was applied to the tonnage of all pillars; and - stopes containing less than 500 tonnes, were removed to account for ore loss.
+- MMW of 1.25 metres is applied to those panels with a dip ≥ 50 degrees; - MMW of 1.50 metres is applied to those panels with a dip < 50 degrees; - where the panel width was equal to, or greater than, the MMW, an additional 0.25 metres dilution was then added to the Hanging Wall; - an additional dilution of 10% was allowed for the mining of the low angle stopes under draw; - shape dilution of 7% of extra tonnage at 2 g/t gold applied, to reflect pinch and swell of veins and faulting; - an allocation applied for extra development 'on-vein' at a grade of 2 g/t gold; - an allocation applied for extra development 'off-vein' at a grade of 1 g/t gold; - for stopes < 10 g/t gold an 85% mining recovery was applied; - for stopes ≥ 10 g/t gold a 90% mining recovery was applied; - all pillars in the mine were manually assessed and a 50% recovery factor was applied to the tonnage of all pillars; and - stopes containing less than 500 tonnes, were removed to account for ore loss.

-Inferred Resources and low grade Indicated Resources (<5%), are only utilised in the Ore Reserve estimation when those panels need to be developed in order to access higher grade Indicated Resources (which must be able to carry all costs).
-This includes a small element of development beyond the Indicated Resource as an exploration component.
+Inferred Resources and low-grade Indicated Resources (<9%), are only utilised in the Ore Reserve estimation when those panels need to be developed to access higher-grade Indicated Resources (which must be able to carry all costs).
+This includes a small development element beyond the Indicated Resource as an exploration component.

-Underground level development is continuous with all other required infrastructure either in place, under construction, or planned.
+Underground-level development is continuous, with all other required infrastructure either in place, under construction, or planned.

-Broken stock and pillars have been declared as Measured Resources and Proven Reserves in 2021 as they have been well sampled, documented and successfully mined for at least eight years.
-Well sampled Measured Resource, which is proximal to current development, has also been included as Proven Reserve.
+Broken stocks and pillars were declared Measured Resources and Proven Reserves in 2022 as they have been well sampled, documented and successfully mined for at least eight years.
+Well sampled Measured Resource, proximal to current development, has also been included as Proven Reserve.
 Metallurgical recovery of 94% has been used for cut-off grade determination based on current milling recovery.